EDSA: Recent history

-After the People Power Revolution, the highway was commonly referred to as EDSA, and it was connected to its southern extensions.
+After the People Power Revolution, the highway was commonly referred to as EDSA, and it was connected until SM Mall of Asia.

 In 1997, construction began on the Manila Metro Rail Transit System, which runs the length of EDSA from North Avenue to Taft Avenue.
 It was opened under the administration of Joseph Estrada, the thirteenth President of the Philippines.

 The Second EDSA Revolution, which also took place along the avenue, resulted in the peaceful ouster of President Estrada following his impeachment trial.
-He was succeeded by his Vice-President, Gloria Macapagal Arroyo.
+He was succeeded by his Vice President, Gloria Macapagal Arroyo.
 She was sworn in on the terrace of EDSA Shrine by then-Chief Justice Hilario Davide Jr. at noon on January 20, 2001, several hours before Estrada and his family fled Malacañang Palace.

 The EDSA III, which also took place along the avenue from April 25 to May 1 of the same year, resulted in violence when the supporters of former President Estrada attempted to storm the presidential palace and the military and police were ordered to use their arms to drive them back.
 Arroyo declared a state of rebellion because of the violence and prominent political personalities affiliated with Estrada were charged and arrested.

-In 2006, the avenue was further extended from Roxas Boulevard to the SM Mall of Asia on the Bay City Reclamation Project, where it now ends at the Globe Rotunda, a roundabout.
-That same year, the avenue was badly damaged in September, when Typhoon Milenyo hit Manila.
+In 1999, the avenue was further extended from Roxas Boulevard to the future SM Mall of Asia on the Bay City Reclamation Project, where it now ends at the Globe Rotunda along J.W.
+Diokno Boulevard, a roundabout.
+The avenue was badly damaged in September 2006, when Typhoon Milenyo hit Manila.

 In 2010, the LRT Line 1 (LRT-1) of the Manila Light Rail Transit System was extended from Monumento to Roosevelt (now Fernando Poe Jr.), ultimately transversing EDSA to end at the site of the current North Avenue MRT station.

 On September 9, 2015, the Philippine National Police (PNP) deployed the Highway Patrol Group to support MMDA traffic constables easing traffic on congested segments of EDSA.

 In September 2017, the construction of the North Triangle Common Station was started after numerous delays due to bureaucracy and location disputes.
 It will connect the LRT Line 1, MRT Line 3, MRT Line 7, and the Metro Manila Subway.